-of the facts.
-Give any reasons that you feel the alleged violation was committed by the against whom this complaint is brought.
-Attach supporting documentation, if any. e person or organization gainst whom this complaint is brought.
+State in your own words the detailed facts that form the basis of your complaint.
+Identify any relevant person(s), include any relevant dates and times, and include the names and addresses of other persons who have knowledge of the facts.
+Give any reasons that you feel the alleged violation was committed by the person or organization against whom this complaint is brought.
 Attach supporting documentation, if any.

+Affirmation

-Affirmation By my signature I swear or affirm that, to the best of my knowledge, the information p provided on this form is true Signature of complainant Date Subscribed and sworn to before me this day of 20 Signature of notary public or other officer empowered to take and certify acknowledgements.
-Under Minnesota law, an election judge acting in his or ner official capacity may notarize this form.
+By my signature I swear or affirm that, to the best of my knowledge, the information provided on this form is true.

+Signature of complainant Date

+Subscribed and sworn to before me this \\\\\ day of \\\\\, 20\\\\\,

+Signature of notary public or other officer empowered to take and certify acknowledgements.
+Under Minnesota law, an election judge acting in his or her official capacity may notarize this form.

 (Notary stamp)

-Revised 7/2017